CESNET/metacentrum-user-docs/docs/data/data-sharing/index.md

 ```

 !!!warning
-    Because of a bug in the Network File System (NFS) we use, it is necessary to explicitely change the group ownership of the newly created files/directories (at the end of an interactive session or job) by calling the command
+    Because of a bug in the Network File System (NFS) we use, it is necessary to explicitly change the group ownership of the newly created files/directories (at the end of an interactive session or job) by calling the command

     chgrp -R MYGROUP DIRECTORY